lukaus/lactf_2025/writeups/plinko/README.md

 This was one of the most fun challenges I was able to complete!

 While chatting with some other participants after the competition ended, it sounded like there were a lot of creative ways to solve this one.
-One participant said they set the ball's initial Y position much much higher than the default, which tended to cause it to bounce more aggressivly toward the sides.
+One participant said they set the ball's initial Y position much much higher than the default, which tended to cause it to bounce more aggressively toward the sides.
 One team removed several rows of pegs so that the ball would have a clearer shot to fall towards the high-scoring zone.
 Another participant said they just played it legitimately for an hour and eventually won enough points to get the flag!

 This was my highest scoring challenge in the CTF.
 Points were granted based on total solves, so fewer solves across all teams meant more points.
 I was around the 75th team to solve this challenge, and only 98 teams solved it total, so I'm rather proud to have solved this one fairly easily.